sdvdxl/influxdb.com/content/blog/2015/10/20/testing_tsm.md

 publishdate = "2015-10-20"
 +++

 When you decide to build a database, you set yourself a particular software engineering challenge.
-It must *work*.
+As infrastructure software it must *work*.
 If people are going to rely on your system for reliably storing their data, you need to be sure it does just that.

 InfluxDB is tested in various ways.
-We use [CircleCI](https://www.circleci.com) for unit-level and some basic integration-level testing.
+We use [CircleCI](https://www.circleci.com) for unit-level testing, as well as some basic integration-level testing.
 We find CircleCI to be easy to use, well-designed, and responsive.
 But as we approach the 1.0 release our testing is becoming more sophisticated and thorough.

 Correct software is obviously critical -- every data point received must be indexed, and every query must return the correct results.
 But resource usage -- CPU, disk IO, and RAM -- are just as important.
 We want a system that is stable when running, and monitoring resource usage during testing can flag issues.
 Memory leaks become apparent, and excessive disk IO can indicate a sub-optimal design or implementation.
 Bugs too, may be exposed -- a pegged CPU may indicate a problem in the code.
 So in this post we discuss how we monitor resource usage on systems under test.